JetBrains/bazel-bsp/executioncontext/projectview/README.md

 A flag specifying if `./bazelbsp/bazelbsp.trace.log` should be created and used to store trace logs.

-*NOTE: trace logging may affect server-client communication performance!
+*NOTE: trace log may affect server-client communication performance!
 It is recommended that this flag be set to false.

 Flag is boolean value, so it can take either true or false.